MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Working-with-Events-by-Using-Application-Diagnostics.md

     -   **Filtering by Failed function** groups the similar events by the same function is throwing the exception.
 This could mean that there is a problem with the entry point.

-    Keep in mind that these are all similar events—related by definition—and these filters give you a better idea of exactly how they are related.
+    Keep in mind that these are all similar events-related by definition-and these filters give you a better idea of exactly how they are related.
 So, using the Similar Events filters, you might find that most of your total events have the same problem as the event you are viewing, that it is a performance problem, that they belong to an exception class you configured, and that half of the similar events had the same failed function.
 Action: The function goes to the developer who needs to update the function code.

 #### To troubleshoot by viewing related events